hritt/Tetris/README.md

-this is a c++ program about tetris.
+this is a MFC program about tetris.

 =====================

 to study c++

+use OpenGL